duksis/slides/events/20160218-elixir-berlin-api-client.md

 ---

+## We need it 3/3

+* There is a gem for everything (Ruby)
+* Elixir can be more productive (but not without the ecosystem)

+---

 ## It is easy!!.?

+* There are plenty of examples (check out hex.pm)
+* Very responsive comunity on StackOverflow, irc and mailinglists
+* Does not really take that much time

+---

+## Before starting to code

 * Deciding how you want the interface to look like
   * Search for inspiration and use what you like most